kettek/open-markup-editor/docs/packs.md

 # Packs
-Open Markup Editor uses `pack`s  as its main method to provide functionality for editing, parsing, rendering, and otherwise.
-Each type is listed [here](#pack-types).
+Open Markup Editor uses NPM modules referred to as **packs** for its main method to provide functionality for editing, parsing, rendering, and otherwise.

+All packs are located in the `packs` subdirectory in any of the paths documented in [Idiosyncrasies: Data Paths](idiosyncrasies#data-paths).

+Each pack type is listed [here](#pack-types).

 ## Structure
 Although the different pack types require specific properties, each type follows the following structuring.

 ### Directory Hierarchy
+The directory structure of a markup pack consists of, at minimum, a `package.json` file and an accompanying **main** JavaScript file as defined by `package.json` or the default of `index.js`.

 ```
 my_module/
     index.js
     package.json
 ```

-The directory structure of a markup pack consists of, at minimum, a `package.json` file and an accompanying **main** JavaScript file as defined by `package.json` or the default of `index.js`.

 #### package.json
 `package.json` is as per any other NPM module.
 The module naming scheme for markup packs is: